wally-kroeker/GraphSigninExport/tasks/active_context.md

 ## Current Development Focus

-We are currently in the initial phase of the GraphReporter project, setting up the project structure and basic architecture.
-The project aims to create a Python-based CLI tool for retrieving and reporting data from Microsoft Graph API.
+We are currently implementing the core functionality of the GraphReporter project.
+The development environment is configured with UV (Astral), and basic authentication with Microsoft Graph API is now working successfully.

 ### Completed Tasks